Iridion 3D: Development

-Manfred Linzer began developing a shoot-em-up video game in 1996 on his Amiga computer, but abandoned the project after producing a single level and some related music.
-Linzer later co-founded Shin'en Multimedia in 1999, and Iridion began development as a shooter for the Game Boy Color.
+Manfred Linzner began developing a shoot-em-up video game in 1996 on his Amiga computer, but abandoned the project after producing a single level and some related music.
+Linzner later co-founded Shin'en Multimedia in 1999, and Iridion began development as a shooter for the Game Boy Color.
 On January 10, 2001, Shin'en announced they would stop making games for the Color, instead working on games exclusively for the upcoming Game Boy Advance.
 Iridion's executive producer was Dan Kitchen, a former programmer for Atari.

 Although advertised as a 3D game, Iridion 3D uses solely 2D graphics for texture scrolling and sprites which depict explosions and enemies.
 The developers created the illusion of 3D by looping background textures—a graphically intensive technique for the Game Boy Advance.
 Graphical objects shrink or enlarge to depict position relative to the player.
 Level environments feature changes such as progression from day to night.
 Kitchen, Majesco's vice president of handhelds, wrote that "by pushing the graphics hardware of the Game Boy Advance to its technical limits, Iridion 3D provides a truly realistic 3D gaming experience."
 He hoped that players would be impressed by the capabilities of a game on a portable system.

-Linzer composed Iridion 3D's music.
+Linzner composed Iridion 3D's music.
 Some of the music had been started before programming of the game itself.
 The game was Shin'en's first product to utilize the GAX Sound Engine, which allowed real-time decoding of song data in an extremely small file size; this allowed more space on the cartridge to be used for graphics.
 The soundtrack was released as part of an arranged collection on compact disc in 2003 and digitally in 2010.

 By March 2001, the GBA version of Iridion was shown in workable form.
 IGN saw early screens and declared that Iridion was "aiming to set the standard" of what Game Boy Advance shooters should be, pushing the platform to its limits and producing the most stunning game seen at the time for the handheld system.
 GameSpot's Ben Stahl noted the excellent graphics and high frame rate, ending with, "At this point, Iridion 3D looks like it could be a great game for fans of the genre."
 The game was one of 17 titles that launched alongside the Advance.